deployKF/website/content/about/introduction.md

     deployKF combines the _ease of a managed service_ with the flexibility of a self-hosted solution.

-    Our vision is that ___anyone with Kubernetes experience___ can build a _machine learning platform_ for their organization, without needing _specialized MLOps knowledge_, and a team of experts to maintain it.
+    Our goal is that __any Kubernetes user__ can build a machine learning platform for their organization, without needing specialized MLOps knowledge, or a team of experts to maintain it.

     The key features of deployKF are: